Business and Law

 We won’t abandon you, especially at the start of your studies!

-Once you have completed the Bachelor's degree programme in Business and Law you can continue straight on to one of the following degree programmes.
+Once you have completed the Bachelor's degree programme in Business and Law at the University of Klagenfurt, you have the option to continue your studies with one of the following degree programmes, to give just a few examples.
 The choice is yours:

 Is the degree programme in Business and Law the right one for me?